 This recipe can be doubled or tripled depending on how much you need.
 It will stay in the refrigerator for a few weeks.

-1/2 cup milk
+- ½ cup milk

 - 1 tablespoon honey

 - 1/3 cup vanilla yogurt

 - 1/3 cup milk

-1/4 cup chocolate chips or 1/4 cup chocolate syrup
+- ¼ cup chocolate chips or ¼ cup chocolate syrup

 - 1 teaspoon honey

-4 strawberries or raspberries, fresh or frozen
+- 4 strawberries or raspberries, fresh or frozen

-1/4 to 1/2 cup milk
+- ¼ to ½ cup milk

-Popsicle molds or plastic cups
+- Popsicle molds or plastic cups

 - Then, in the blender or food processor, combine the vanilla yogurt, milk, chocolate chips or syrup and honey.
 Gently spoon the chocolate mixture on top of the banana mixture until the cup or mold is 2/3 full.
 If you are using a cup, this is when you put the stick in, pushing it through the frozen banana layer so it stays in place.